anisa-bila/DisasterM3/analysis.md

 - ```prompt_libs```, a collection of blank question templates covering different disaster assessment tasks such as damage description and recovery recommendations, which later get filled with relevant pre-disaster and post-disaster images and questions.
 - ```get_messages_from_data``` fills the templates with actual disaster images and questions from the dataset for the model to answer.
-- Finalization of the script involves loading the disaster dataset, feeding it in batches through the model, and saving the answers to a result file.
+- The final stage of the script involves loading the disaster dataset, feeding it in batches through the model, and saving the answers to a result file.

 ## The Limitations